-Hi, I’m Kristan (yes, that is my cheesy mugshot you can see below) and you’ll be glad to hear that I am a fully qualified, registered and insured Sports Massage Therapist.
-I have been practicing for 2 years, since 2015.
-Having previously worked in clinics and various sports clubs and gyms I decided to launch Flux Sports Therapy in March 2017.
+Hi, my name’s Kristan (yes, that is my mugshot you can see below) and I am a Sports Therapist – qualified, registered and insured of course.
+I have been practicing since 2015 and after 2 years of working within clinics, sports clubs and gyms I decided to launch my own business Flux Sports Therapy in 2017.

 I am a graduate of Active Health Group, the highest rated Sports Therapy training academy in the UK, and a registered member of the Sports Therapy Organisation.
-Membership requires a minimum of 50 CPD learning hours to be attained each year, so you can trust that you are in safe hands and being treated with the latest and most effective techniques.
+Membership requires a minimum of 25 Continued Professional Development (CPD) learning hours to be attained each year, so you can trust that you are in safe hands and being treated with the most effective techniques.

-I’ve always had a strong interest and passion for sport from a very young age.
-Like most kids, I played a lot of sports and thought I was going to be a footballer.
-But that was before I discovered the greatest sport you’ve never heard of… Roller Hockey!
+I’ve always had a huge passion for sport, being active and competitive from a very young age and never stopping since!
+Like a lot of kids, at first I though was going to be a footballer, but that was before I discovered the greatest sport you’ve never heard of… Roller Hockey!
 I guess I was a natural on 4 wheels because before I knew it I was playing at an international level for England (U15s, U18s, U21s and then the senior team).

-I played for England, competing in European and World Cups in France, Austria, Germany, Spain and even Argentina.
-My club career even saw me move to Portugal at the age of 18 where I played at a professional level for 3 years.
-The latter part of my final season there was plagued with injury, hence a move back to England.
-That period was my first real introduction to being treated with Sports Therapy and I found it fascinating.
-That was the spark behind my own interest in anatomy and physiology and the various ways in which injuries, and the body in general, can and should be treated.
+I was fortunate enough to compete with England in European and World Cups across France, Austria, Germany, Spain, Italy and Argentina.
+My club career even saw me move to Portugal at the age of 18 where I played at a professional level for almost 4 years.
+The latter part of my final season there was sadly hampered with wrist tendonitis, hence an eventual move back to England.
+However, that period of injury was my first introduction to being treated with Sports Therapy and I found it fascinating.
+That became the spark behind my own interest in anatomy and physiology and the various ways in which injuries, and the body in general, can and should be treated.

 If you’ve read this far, well done!
 I hope you found everything you needed here and throughout the rest of the site.
-If you have any questions, or would rather pick up the phone to book, please feel free to contact me.
+If you have any further questions before booking in then please feel free to get in touch.